• Skip to primary navigation

 • Shop

-5 Ways to Plan Ahead for a Frugal Christmas
+Planning Early for a Frugal Christmas

 This post may contain affiliate links and as an Amazon Associate, I earn from qualifying purchases.
 I support the Amazon boycott and I’m working to remove links as I can.
 Learn more.

-July 29, 2020 By Lisa Sharp 1 Comment
+November 6, 2025 By Lisa Sharp 1 Comment

 Christmas can be very expensive and put a lot of stress on our budgets.
-Planning ahead can help you have a frugal Christmas and skip the stress.
+Planning can help you have a frugal Christmas and skip the stress.

 Christmas is a magical time, or at least it should be.
 It’s easy to get wrapped up in all the things you need to do and end up too busy to enjoy it.
 That’s why being prepared is so important.

 I know many don’t want to think about Christmas before December.
-However, if you wait until then you are likely to spend more money and have more stress.
+However, if you wait until then, you are likely to spend more money and have more stress.

-A few months ago I shared some basic things you could start doing to get ready for Christmas early.
-Now as we get closer there is, even more, you can do to prepare, especially if you want to save money.
+A few months ago, I shared some basic things you could start doing to get ready for Christmas early.
+Now, as we get closer, there is even more you can do to prepare, especially if you want to save money.

-How to Plan Ahead for a Frugal Christmas
+How to Plan for a Frugal Christmas

 Have a Plan